Sea Sand Sun Resort (SHA Extra Plus) - Krabi Sandbox Hotel

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Sea Sand Sun Resort (SHA Extra Plus) Sea Sand Sun Resort (SHA Extra Plus) zal de betaling rechtstreeks van u innen.
+Запросы на бронирование предоставляют вам прямой контакт с Sea Sand Sun Resort (SHA Extra Plus) в приоритетном порядке, и Sea Sand Sun Resort (SHA Extra Plus) будет получать оплату напрямую от вас.

 Non refundable